AndersSandberg/dissolving-Fermi/README.md

 # dissolving-Fermi
-Code for generating the results in our paper on the Fermi paradox.
+Matlab code for generating the results in our paper on the Fermi paradox.

+The main routine is drakeconvolveposteriorII.m